-- 1. Make an initial record of the information. - 2.
-Report it to a DSL immediately, or, if out of hours/on a trip and you consider it urgent, report to the police and email or phone the DSL. - 3.
-The DSL will consider if there is a requirement for immediate intervention, however urgent medical attention should not be delayed if a DSL or Principal is not immediately available (follow separate first aid procedures if the situation requires). - 4.
-Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions they were involved in - Any injuries

-- Explanations given by the student/adult - What action was taken - Any actual words or phrases used by the student - 5.
+- 3. The DSL will consider if there is a requirement for immediate intervention, however urgent medical attention should not be delayed if a DSL or Principal is not immediately available (follow separate first aid procedures if the situation requires). - 4.
+Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of your observations - Dates and times of any discussions you were involved in - Any injuries (use a body map if required) - Explanations given by the student/adult - What action was taken - Any actual words or phrases used by the student - 5.
 The records must be signed and dated.
-Pass all relevant documents and records to the Designated Safeguarding Lead (Beth Linklater) for safekeeping. - 6.
+Pass all relevant documents and records to a Designated Safeguarding Lead for safekeeping. - 6.
 No student should ever be asked to remove clothing by a member of staff.